 Other times I build websites and do other stuff.
 And other times I make dumb internet stuff that gets millions of views.
 Here are some of my favorite personal projects.
 You can subscribe to get notified when I have a new project to share.

 Once upon a time I resurrected a long lost opera

 When I discovered that my great grandfather left behind a long lost opera that had never been performed, I was curious what the opera sounded like.

 So I did what any naive person would do-- decided to put on the world premiere of the show, called Andina!
 I also made a funny documentary film about the whole adventure.
 The resulting film won a bunch of awards at film festivals across the country and was broadcast on some PBS stations.

 Visit the website for The Way to Andina →

 I made a documentary film about affordable housing activists

-While the city of Chicago was feverishly trying to submit a doomed Olympics bid, my co-producer Tristan Hanson and I were embedded with a group of affordable housing activists trying to use the games as leverage to help their community.
+While the city of Chicago was trying to host the 2016 Olympics, my co-producer Tristan Hanson and I were embedded with a group of affordable housing activists trying to use the games as leverage to help their community.

 Visit the website for this award winning documentary called Blueprint for Bronzeville →